What to do

 What is the difference between Respite and Day Care?

-It’s for these reasons that some individuals decide to stay in residential care for a short period of time – known as respite care.
+It’s for all these benefits that some individuals decide to stay in residential care for a short period of time – known as respite care.

 Respite Care offers people a taste of what life is like in a residential home – but without the commitment of moving in full time.